elucian/bee/syntax/keywords.md

 | else     | Alternative path for when statement
 | case     | Conditional search multi-path selector
 | while    | Start conditional repetitive block
-| repeat   | End repetitive block while
+| loop     | Cause a block to repeat or a condition to reevaluate
-| for      | Start iteration loop for domain or collection
+| with     | Start iteration loop for domain or collection
-| next     | Continue iteration with last element in domain or collection
 | trial    | Protect a block of code that may have exceptions
-| error    | Associated with trial to catch one error
+| cover    | Associated with trial to catch other errors
 | patch    | Associated with trial to patch any other errors
 | final    | Associated with trial to finalize the trial block
 | do       | Begin a statement region in a block statement
-| done     | Finalize when, check and trial control statements
+| done     | Finalize with, when, case and trial control statements

-## Transfer keywords
+## Transfer statements

-These keywords transfer control or make an interruption of current thread.
+These statements execute a jump or make an interruption of current thread.

 | Keyword  | Purpose
 |----------|--------------------------------------------------------------------
 | exit     | Force silent termination of a rule, module, program or driver
-| stop     | Interrupt a while loop and continue past repeat; keyword
+| stop     | Interrupt a while loop and continue past loop; keyword
 | skip     | Skip the rest of while block and continue from the beginning
 | fail     | Create error message if a condition is true else pass
 | pass     | Clear error message if a condition is true else fail
 | raise    | Used in exception handler to propagate an error out of trial block
-| abort    | Force silent early interruption of trial block
-| retry    | Repeat a trial statement from the beginning
 | yield    | Suspend one coroutine and give control to another routine
 | halt     | Create unrecoverable error and stop program